 Non-linear circuit elements include fixed resistors that become hot, and filament bulbs which become hot and glow.

-The shape of the I-V graph changes as temperature of the component increases.
+The shape of the I-V graph changes as the temperature of the component increases.

 An increase in the potential difference will allow the current to increase, but only up to a certain point.

-A diode has a very high resistance in one direction and a low resistance in the other.
-This means that current can only pass in one direction.
+A diode has a very high resistance in one direction.
+This means that current can only flow in the other direction.

 Light dependent resistors or LDRs are made of semiconductor material.
 Their resistance decreases as the light intensity increases.
 LDRs can be used to switch lights on or off automatically, such as stadium lights which come on when it gets dark.